 I couldn’t feel the coolness of the gel pad when I laid on my back but as soon as I turned to my side I immediately felt a cooling touch on my cheek and side of my face.
 Since a big complaint with foam is that it doesn’t breathe well, I can see this cooling gel pad providing great relief overnight.

 When my head first hit the pillow, I had that “quicksand” feeling, and my head slowly sunk further and further into the foam.
-The pillow has a true memory foam feel and does not respond quickly when you apply pressure.
-You can press down on the pillow, lift your hand (or head) up and it will take a few seconds to resume its original shape.
+The pillow has a true memory foam feel and does not respond quickly when a sleeper applies pressure; the slow response is visible when a person presses down on the pillow, lifts the hand (or head) up and it will take a few seconds to resume its original shape.

-Even though the pillow has a 6.4” profile, your head will sink further down, which makes the height a little less of an issue for some sleep positions.
+Even though the pillow has a 6.4” profile, the head will sink further down, which makes the height a little less of an issue for some sleep positions.

 That being said, I still had a hard time reaching a neutral neck alignment and feeling comfortable with this pillow on my back and stomach.
 My head just didn’t sink down far enough and it felt too firm for me.

-I was able to get comfortable on my side after a few minutes, but even from the photo, you can see that my neck isn’t completely aligned with my head, which isn’t ideal.
+I was able to get comfortable on my side after a few minutes, but even from the photo, one can see that my neck isn’t completely aligned with my head, which isn’t ideal.

 In other reviews that I read, some people said the pillow fell flat throughout the night and others commented that the cooling relief was only temporary.
 I didn’t have that experience myself but I wanted to note it because it popped up a few times when I was reading other reviews.

-So based on my experience, I think this pillow is better suited for people who know they love memory foam, want a firmer and supportive pillow and maybe even have a larger frame so they can put more weight on the pillow and find a good fit for all sleep positions.
+So based on my experience, I think this pillow is best suited for people who prefer the slow response and contouring feel of memory foam, want a firmer and supportive pillow and maybe even have a larger frame so they can put more weight on the pillow and find a good fit for all sleep positions.

 The Tempur-Cloud Dual Breeze Cooling is one of the heaviest, least responsive, but best cooling pillows I’ve had a chance to review.
 Based on my experience, here is the type of person I think it could be the best fit for.